Hi. Thanks for being here.

-I graduated from the Jerwood/Arvon Playwriting Mentorship programme in 2020, and I am currently working with Berlin-based theatre company Monstress Mess on a forthcoming production.
-Last year, I wrote the play 'iTalk' for Platypus Theater, which has been nominated for the Ikarus Prize 2022.
+I graduated from the Jerwood/Arvon Playwriting Mentorship programme in 2020.
+My most recent play 'Compositor E' has been longlisted for the Bruntwood Prize 2022, and is looking forward to a forthcoming production!
+Last year, I wrote the play 'iTalk' for Platypus Theater, which was nominated for the Ikarus Prize for theatre for young people.

 To go back a bit, my first ensemble play, MACBLAIR played at the Brighton and Edinburgh Fringes to critical success, and was one of The Scotsman’s Top 6 hot picks for political shows 2017.
 It then toured the UK and had a London run at the King's Head Theatre.

 In 2019, its sequel, BORIS REX was nominated for an Off-Westend Award during its run at the Tristan Bates Theatre, London.

 As a spoken word artist, I performed at festivals such as Latitude, In The Woods, Secret Garden Party, Soundwave and Troyfest, was a four-time Hammer and Tongue National Slam Finalist and BBC Slam Finalist.